farhhhhad738/NETFLIX_SQL_PROJECT/README.md

 the source of dataset for this project is kaggle: dataset link: https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download

-# schema
+## schema

--- 15 business problem
+## 15 business problem
+''' sql
--- q1.count the no of movies vs tv shows select count(*) as "total content of movies vs tv shows" from netflix group by typess
+q1.count the no of movies vs tv shows select count(*) as "total content of movies vs tv shows" from netflix group by typess
+'''

+''' sql
 -- q2. find the most common rating for movies and tv shows. select typess,rating from netflix
 ;